 The Ten Privacy Principles

 PI has established policies and procedures to comply with the Privacy Code.

 PI recognizes that it is responsible for personal information in its possession or custody, including information that has been transferred to a third party for processing.

 PI abides by the provisions of the Federal and any Provincial privacy laws, and assumes responsibility for doing so.

-As an agent involved in the transfer, rental, sale or exchange of direct response lists and other media, PI makes all reasonable efforts to ensure that list and other media owners specify the nature of the intended use of the data at or before the time the information is collected.
+As an agent involved in the transfer, rental, sale or exchange of direct response lists and other media, PI makes all reasonable efforts to ensure that list and other media owners specify the nature of the intended use of the data at or before the time the